Trump signs $2.2T stimulus after swift congressional votes

 “This will deliver urgently needed relief," Trump said as he signed the bill in the Oval Office, flanked only by Republican lawmakers.
 He thanked members of both parties for putting Americans “first.”

-“The American people deserve a government-wide, visionary, evidence-based response to address these threats to their lives and their livelihood and they need it now,” said House Speaker Nancy Pelosi, D-Calif.
+“Today we've all acknowledged our nation faces an economic and health emergency of historic proportions,” said House Speaker Nancy Pelosi, D-Calif.
+She said Americans deserve a full-on government response “to address these threats to their lives and their livelihood and they need it now.”

 Advertisement